How to gain weight best: Tips for a healthy and effective approach

 4. Focus on muscle building through strength training

-"Although you may just want to gain weight, it is important to build muscle mass instead of just fat.
+Although you may simply want to gain weight, it is important to build muscle mass rather than just fat.
 Strength training is an essential part of this.
-By building muscle, you ensure that the extra calories you consume are actually used to strengthen your muscles and not just stored as fat."
+By building muscles, you ensure that the extra calories you eat are actually used to strengthen your muscles and not just stored as fat.

 Tips for strength training: